MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-chatbot.md

 The following are the main properties for Chatbot control:

-- **Header label**: This is the name of the bot that your end-user will see.
-If you don't enter a header label, it will be **Chatbot**.
+- **Header label**: This is the name of the bot that your end-user sees.
+If you don't enter a header label, then the name is **Chatbot**.

 - **Schema name**: This property refers to the Power Virtual Agents bot that you connect to.
-The property will automatically populate once a bot is selected.
+The property automatically populates once a bot is selected.
 To choose a bot, for **Schema name** property select, **Select bot**.

-- **Visible**: Choose if you want the bot be visible or not
+- **Visible**: Choose if you want the bot be visible or not.

-- **Position** and **Size**: Determines how your bot will look on the screen.
+- **Position** and **Size**: Determines how your bot looks on the screen.
 Use the other properties or move the control on the screen to set position and size of the control on the screen.

-  Once you select the bot and set the properties, the properties pane will look like this:
+  Once you select the bot and set the properties, the properties pane looks like this:

   > [!div class="mx-imgBorder"]
   > ![Add schema name.](media/chatbot-control/ai-chatbot-control-4.png)